Advantages of Being a Dental Assistant

 "Dental assisting plays a vital role to the dentist and the dental team," said Alphia Parker, Dental Assistant Program Director at Concorde's campus in Miramar, Fla.
 As Parker goes on to point out, a DA has the potential for expanded job functions, but first must obtain an Expanded Functions Certificate.
 They also can obtain a radiology certificate.

 "An Expanded Functions Assistant may perform procedures by themselves or with direct supervision," Parker said.
 Examples of procedures might include placement of dental sealants, placement of fluoride, removing sutures, placement of temporary fillings, fabrication of temporary crowns, just to name a few.
 Expanded functions and procedures vary state to state.

-Dental Assistant as educator
+Dental Assistant as an educator

 Another role for a Dental Assistant, Parker said, could be as an educator of oral health.
 He or she might present visual aids such as dental X-rays to further educate patients.
-Educating adults, seniors and children on oral hygiene is a vital step in the care of one’s overall health.
+Educating adults, seniors, and children on oral hygiene is a vital step in the care of one's overall health.

 Other Dental Assistant career opportunities

 Debbie Fritcher, Dental Assistant Program Director at Concorde's campus in Aurora, Colo., also points to the insurance industry as a possible DA career path.
 Attending an accredited Dental Assistant school can open a world of employment opportunities.